Demmythetechie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Task 4: created a table firstname along with the fields id and name Task 5: description of the table first_table
 Task 6: list all rows of the table first_table
+Task 7: insert data in all into the first_table